-1) Expenses for (or necessary to obtain) medical care for the employee, the employee's spouse, the employee's dependents, or a primary beneficiary under the plan; 2) Costs directly related to the purchase of a principal residence for the employee (excluding mortgage payments); 3) Payment of tuition, related educational fees, and room and board expenses, for up to the next 12 months of post-secondary education for the employee, the employee's spouse, the employee's dependents, or a primary beneficiary under the plan; 4) Payments necessary to prevent the eviction of the employee from the employee's principal residence or foreclosure on the mortgage on that residence; 5) Burial or funeral expenses for the employee's deceased parent, spouse, children, dependents or primary beneficiary under the plan; 6) Certain expenses relating to the repair of damage to the employee's principal residence that would qualify for the casualty deduction under IRC Section 165 (determined without regard to IRC Section 165(h)(5); or 7) Expenses and losses incurred by the employee as a result of a disaster declared by the Federal Emergency Management Agency (FEMA), provided that the employee's principal residence or principal place of employment at the time of the disaster was located in an area designated by FEMA for individual assistance with respect to the disaster.
+- Medical expenses (including the past 6 months) for the employee, spouse, dependents or a primary beneficiary.
+Expenses must not be covered by insurance.
+If the participant is not the recipient of the medical care, documentation showing the relationship must be provided. - Costs related to purchase of a principal residence (excluding mortgage payments).
+A purchase contract must be no more than 30 days old. - Tuition and related educational fees as well as room and board expenses for the next 12 months of post-secondary education for the employee, spouse, dependents, or primary beneficiary. - Payments necessary to prevent eviction from , or to avoid foreclosure on a principal residence.
+The notice cannot be more than 90 days old, and the payment must be at least 1 month behind. - Burial or funeral expenses for employee's parent, spouse, child, dependents (as defined in IRC 152) or primary beneficiary.
+The expenses must be no more than 90 days old. - Expenses for the repair of damage to a principal residence that would qualify for the casualty deduction under section 165.
+The contractors estimate must be no more than 90 days old. - Expenses and losses (including loss of income) incurred by the employee on account of a Federal Emergency management Agency (FEMA) declared disaster, provided that their principal residence or place of employment at the time of the disaster was located in an area designated by FEMA for individual assistance with respect to the disaster.

-When can unforeseen financial emergency withdrawals for 457(b) plans\ be taken?
+When can unforeseen financial emergency withdrawals for 457(b) plans be taken?